 It has anti-bacterial, cleansing, anti-oxidant and sebum controlling properties

-Ayurvedic doctors assess a person’s skin as an indicator of good health.
-When a person is in good health and has the three Doshas in balance, the skin looks fresh and glowing.
-Any Dosha imbalances are clearly seen by studying the nature and appearance of skin issues.
+Ayurvedic doctors evaluate a person’s skin as an indicator of good health.
+When a person is in good health and has the three Doshas in optimal balance, the skin looks fresh and glowing.
+Dosha imbalances are clearly recognised by examining the nature and condition of skin issues.

 Ama is a metabolic waste that is formed when the digestive process in the body is inefficient.
-When a person has an unhealthy lifestyle, poor diet, and weak digestion, Ama is formed.
-This toxin can also add to the skin problems and dim the healthy glow.
+Ama is formed due to an unhealthy lifestyle, lack of a balanced diet.
+Ama can also add to the skin problems and dim the healthy glow.
 Overall good health is the key to skin health as well.

-A healthy lifestyle with plenty of exercise, hydration, and diet that is appropriate to balance the Doshas leads to healthy and glowing skin.
-Ayurvedic ingredients that detoxify and relieve Ama also restore the skin’s glow.
-Ayurvedic treatments for the Tridosha balance are essential to maintain skin health.
+A healthy lifestyle with exercise and a balanced diet that does not aggravate the Doshas helps maintain healthy and glowing skin.
+Ayurvedic herbs to detoxify and relieve Ama also restore the skin’s glow.
 When the skin is treated with anti-inflammatory and antioxidant Ama relieving substances, the skin heals from blemishes and scars.

 1. Can we use Kumkumadi Oil for oily skin?